Florida Lions Eye Bank changed its name to Beauty of Sight on September 1, 2023

 While waiting for his eye to stabilize enough to undergo a corneal transplant, Nolan created a Facebook support group for corneal transplant recipients.
 With over 3,000 members around the world, Corneal Transplant Support Group is a patient-oriented resource where anyone awaiting or recovering from a corneal transplant can seek support and understanding.

 Several years after developing the infection that robbed him of the sight in his right eye, Nolan’s eye was healthy enough for transplant surgery.
-In 2018, Nolan received a corneal transplant at Bascom Palmer Eye Institute with tissue from Florida Lions Eye Bank.
+In 2018, Nolan received a corneal transplant at Bascom Palmer Eye Institute with tissue from Beauty of Sight.
 Nolan reported dramatically improved visual acuity after surgery.
-He continues to see Dr. Amescua for follow up and has remained involved with Corneal Transplant Support Group on Facebook.
+He continues to see Dr. Amescua for follow-up and has remained involved with the Corneal Transplant Support Group on Facebook.

 Writing to the Recipient of Your Loved One’s Cornea: Helpful Guidelines